 Bubble Wrap?
 You’ve got to be kidding!
 Hard to believe it’s been 7 years since Grayson Rosenberger won a national contest by inventing a new use for the packing material: creating a “skin” covering for below-knee prosthetic legs.
 We still cover legs with recycled Bubble Wrap and cosmetic hose.

 Grayson (22), who serves on our board of directors is in college and heading into the film/entertainment bus

-Spanning decades of loss, hilarious moments, tears, and unimaginable pain, you are invited to join this amazing journey that rises from heartbreak and tragic loss …to breathtaking views of God’s redemption that will strengthen even the weakest of hearts.
+Spanning decades of loss, tears, unimaginable pain, and even hilarious moments, you are invited to join this amazing journey that rises from heartbreak and tragic loss …to breathtaking views of God’s redemption that will strengthen even the weakest of hearts.

 Liberty University Press proudly announces the release of

 This powerful story chronicles a young woman awakening from a horrific car accident to a life filled with searing pain, enormous loss, and brutal challenges, but all dwarfed by her indomitable spirit and a desire to live a life of meaning.
 Another unique quality about this book is, for the first time ever, a woman is telling her story through her husband’s writing.
 Gracie’s husband, Peter, partnered with her to pen this story, and their continued romance proves that love truly does conquer even the harshest of circumstances.